U.N. heads, EU call for humanitarian ceasefire in Syria

 WFP Executive Director Cousin said the humanitarian situation in Syria continued to worsen.

-Access problems limited the organization's ability to reach people in need in many areas of Syria, including in both government and opposition-held zones, she told Reuters in an interview.
+Access problems limited the organisation's ability to reach people in need in many areas of Syria, including in both government and opposition-held zones, she told Reuters in an interview.

 "The primary challenge is the areas where there is ongoing conflict ...
 There is blame that you can place on both sides of this conflict," she said.